Statuses in Latin with translation. Quotes in Latin with translation

 Absentem laedit, qui cum ebrio litigat.

-Bis dat, qui cito dat
+Вis dat, qui cito dat

-“The one who gives quickly gives twice.”
+“He who gives quickly gives double.”

-Quod non alphabet principium, non alphabet finem.
+Quod non habet principium, non habet finem.

 “What has no beginning has no end.”